Patriotic Front (Zambia)

-The Patriotic Front (PF) is a social democratic political party in Zambia.
-The party was formed by Michael Sata as a breakaway party of the Movement for Multiparty Democracy (MMD) in 2001 after the President Frederick Chiluba nominated Levy Mwanawasa as its presidential candidate for 2001 elections.
-The party's main base of support are usually the youth and poor people in urban centres (although this support wavered starting in 2021), as well as members of the Bemba people in Copperbelt Province and Lusaka Province.
+The Patriotic Front (PF) is a political party in Zambia, founded in 2001 by Michael Sata.
+It emerged as a breakaway party from the Movement for Multiparty Democracy (MMD) after Sata was not selected as the MMD's presidential candidate for the 2001 elections.
+The PF is primarily supported by the youth and the urban poor, and it gained significant political influence over time.

-After several years, the PF gained power in the 2011 general elections, and governed until the 2021 elections.
+The party first came to power after winning the 2011 general elections, with Michael Sata winning the presidential election.
+After Sata's death in 2014, Edgar Lungu became the party's leader and won subsequent presidential elections in 2015 and 2016.
+However, in the 2021 elections, the PF lost power to the United Party for National Development (UPND) led by Hakainde Hichilema.

+The PF is associated with social democracy and has been a member of the Socialist International as a consultative party.
+Its political position is considered centre-left.

-Formation
+Formation and history

-The Patriotic Front was formed as a political party in 2001.
-In 2000, after Chiluba lost a bid to change the constitution to allow him to stand for third term, Michael Sata thought he would be endorsed as the MMD presidential candidate.
+The Patriotic Front was formed as a political party on 21 September 2001.
+In 2000, after Chiluba lost a bid to change the constitution to allow him to stand for a third term, Michael Sata thought he would be endorsed as the MMD presidential candidate.
 The answer was given in 2001 when Chiluba noted that none of those (including Sata) who were in his government at the time were capable of winning the elections.
 At a secret ballot, Chiluba personally nominated Mwanawasa and voted for him to be the presidential candidate.
 Angered by this turn of events, Sata quit the MMD and founded the PF.
-At the same time, notable figures like Christon Tembo, Godfrey Miyanda and Edith Nawakwi formed the Forum for Democracy and Development (FDD).
-Party.
+At the same time, notable figures like Christon Tembo, Godfrey Miyanda and Edith Nawakwi formed the Forum for Democracy and Development (FDD) Party.
 Sata became leader of the PF and was its presidential candidate for the 2001 general elections; he received 3.4% of the vote, finishing seventh out of the eleven candidates.
 In the National Assembly elections the party received 2.8% of the vote, winning a single seat.